jsenv/jsenv-template-node-package/readme.md

 ## Building

+TODO: explain the commonjs build and how to remove it if not needed

 In order to generate files that will be published on npm use `npm run dist`.
 This will generate files into [dist/](./dist/) directory.

 The files will be generated in `commonjs` to allow consumer of the package to use `require` on it.
 It means [main.js](./main.js) written using standard ES module format is converted into CommonJS module format and written at [dist/commonjs/main.cjs](./dist/commonjs/main.cjs).

 Read more in [jsenv building documentation](https://github.com/jsenv/jsenv-core/blob/master/docs/building/readme.md#Building-a-nodejs-package).

-TODO: explain the two builds (one for prod, one for dev)
+## Publishing on npm

 TODO: explain the github workflow (it's auto publishing on npm)